tomhallmain/sd-runner/README.md

 The prompts are generated using text concepts files.
 Each line in each file represents a concept that can be added randomly to the prompt, based on the prompter configuration.

 A custom concepts folder can be defined by setting the `concepts_dir` config option.
 Restart the UI and select the new folder from the concepts dropdown to use this instead of the default concepts folder.

+## Concept Editor Window

+A UI window for managing your concept files.
+Search, add, edit, or delete concepts across different categories.
+Access it via the "Edit Concepts" button in the main interface.

+## Blacklist Window

+A UI window for managing terms to filter from generated prompts.
+Add, remove, or toggle terms, and import/export your blacklist in CSV, JSON, or TXT formats.
+Terms are matched against exact words and their plurals.

 ## Server